Is it worth buying down your rate?

 - If your income is too low for you to qualify for the house you want, you may be able to afford the purchase price with a reduced interest rate and payment

-- If you can convince a home seller to pay discount points for you, buying down your rate may help you qualify for your mortgage loan
+- If you can convince a home seller to pay discount points for you, buying down your interest rate may help you qualify for your mortgage loan

 - Since discount points represent prepaid mortgage interest, the cost is often tax-deductible (provided that you itemize your deductions).
 Ask a tax professional for more information